Task-Synchronized Recurrent Neural Networks: Discussion

 \section{Discussion}

-Our analytically-derived models of time-adaptive RNNs (ESNs and GRUs) allow to deal with data time irregularities directly with no learning or computational overhead by letting the RNN models to ``live'' in the irregular time of the data and not vice versa.
-They tested with success in thorough numerical simulations on two synthetic and two real-world datasets.
+Our analytically derived models of task-synchronized RNNs tested with success in thorough numerical simulations with both synthetic and real-world non-uniform time data.

-The same time-adaptive RNN idea is in principle applicable to other fully trained RNN architectures like BPTT-trained \cite{Werbos90} RNN or LSTM.
-But in this work, we preferred GRU over LSTM, because it is simpler and closer to our other method, and ESN over fully BPTT-trained classical RNN, because it is simpler and requires less training.
-Time-adapting other RNN models is a promising future work.
+The same task-synchronized RNN idea is in principle applicable to other RNN architectures like BPTT-trained \cite{Werbos90} RNN or LSTM.
+But in this work, we preferred ESN over fully-trained RNN, because it is simpler and efficient to train and cross-validate, and GRU over LSTM, because it is simpler and closer to ESN.
+Task-synchronizing other RNN models is a promising future work.

-Our model also has some limitations: \begin{itemize} \item As mentioned, bigger time gaps are a problem.
-It is partially solved with nonlinear transformation of $\Delta t_n$, but in some applications filling these big gaps in data by some typo of inputation might be beneficial. \item Missing data in some inputs, but not all, is not handled by our model. \item $\Delta t_n$ variations are potentially invisible to the model, but can in some cases have useful information in themselves. \end{itemize}